shawna-p/mysterious-messenger/docs/chatrooms.rst

 .. note::
     Ray (``r``) and Saeran (``sa``) share heart points.
 So, if you award a heart point for Saeran via ``award heart sa``, Ray will also receive 1 heart point.

+By default, each ``award heart`` statement gives one heart point to the specified character.
+You can award multiple at the same time, however, by providing a number e.g. ``award heart u 10`` would give Unknown 10 heart points.

 There is also a second optional argument to ``award heart``::

     award heart ju bad